 In a sauce pan bring water, sugar and a pinch of salt to a boil then lower heat to medium.
 Stir in butter then flour.
 Mix until dough detach from pan.

 Remove from heat and let cool for a couple of minutes.
 Stir in 3 whole eggs, 1 egg white, crème fraîche, and orange blossom water. mix until smooth.

-Pour mixture onto a buttered round baking tray.
+Lay mixture onto a buttered round baking tray.
+Insert lucky charm in filling somewhere near the edge (to reduce the chance of exposing it when slicing the Galette).
 Brush surface with remaining egg yolk and draw decorative lines on top with a fork.

 Bake at 160ºC (320ºF) for about 40 minutes.
 (Do not pre-heat oven.)
 Serve warm or at room temperature.